MJ12358/flutter-template/README.md

-# Flutter Template with Bloc
+# Flutter Template

-A Flutter skeleton using the Bloc state management solution.
+A Flutter skeleton using Clean Architecture, the Bloc state management solution and Sembast.

 ## Installation